marcushennig/spinning-top/README.md

 # Spinning Top Simulation

-This project visualises the motion of a symmetrical spinning top using Java and JOGL.
+This project visualises the motion of a symmetrical spinning top using Java and LWJGL.
 The physics is based on the Hamiltonian formulation for a rigid body under gravity.
 The orientation of the top is described by the Euler angles `theta`, `phi` and `psi`.
 A fourth‑order Runge–Kutta method with adaptive step size integrates the equations of motion each frame and the result is rendered as a simple 3‑D cone.

 ## Building